k4rt3r/rn-marvel/README.md

 # Introduction
-React Native sample app which retrieves superhero data from official Marvel API REST
+React Native sample app which retrieves superhero data from the official Marvel API REST